BitcoinDesign/Guide/guide/getting-started/12-technology-primer.md

    layout = "float-right-desktop"
 %}

 Instead of processing each transaction individually, the Bitcoin network bundles them into blocks.
-Blocks are created roughly every 10 minutes, and can only contain a certain amount of transactions due to a file size limit.
-Once a block is accepted, it can never be changed again.
+Blocks are created roughly every 10 minutes, and can only contain a certain amount of transactions due to a strict file size limit.
+Once a block is accepted and has several confirmations, it can never be changed again.

 </div>

-## What is a block chain?
+## What makes it a block chain?

 <div class="center" markdown="1">